btlk/siam/README.md

 # siam

+As of 11/06, deadline is coming, so I let myself update the readme later.

 ## brief

 This repo contains suplementary code for my bachelor diploma @ NUST MISIS.

 ## in particular